AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-.. _tu-fe-ghost_entities-16:
+.. _tu-fe-ghost_entities-17:

-16. A ghost procedure shall not have a non-ghost [global] output.
+17. A ghost procedure shall not have a non-ghost [global] output.

-.. _tu-cbatu-ghost_entities-17:
+.. _tu-cbatu-ghost_entities-18:

-17. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
+18. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
 [It is intended that this follows as a consequence of other rules.]

-.. _tu-fe-ghost_entities-18:
+.. _tu-fe-ghost_entities-19:

-18. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
+19. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
     [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost functions with respect to reading volatile objects.]

-.. _tu-fe-ghost_entities-19:
+.. _tu-fe-ghost_entities-20:

-19. If the Ghost assertion policy in effect at the point of the declaration of a ghost variable or ghost state abstraction is Check, then the Ghost assertion policy in effect at the point of any call to a procedure for which that variable or state abstraction is a global output shall be Check.
+20. If the Ghost assertion policy in effect at the point of the declaration of a ghost variable or ghost state abstraction is Check, then the Ghost assertion policy in effect at the point of any call to a procedure for which that variable or state abstraction is a global output shall be Check.

+.. _tu-fe-ghost_entities-21:

+21. If the limited view of a package includes one or more ghost entities, then the Ghost assertion policies in effect at the point of the package declaration and at each limited with of that package shall be the same.
+[The general solution for any problem of the form "At point A we need to know the Ghost assertion policy in effect at point B" is to require that the policies in effect at the two points must be the same.]
+    [TBD: Do we want a rule that a package spec which is the target of a limited with shall not contain an Assertion_Policy pragma which specifies a Ghost assertion policy?
+Consider a visible nested package which declares a ghost state abstraction and which might be affected by a preceding Assertion_Policy pragma.
+The other choice is to require clients who need to know the policy that is in force for such an abstraction to get it right, which violates the "keep limited views simple" principle.]

 .. _etu-ghost_entities-vr: